FlyingFathead/ChatKeke-Framework/README.md

 - Dynamic Text Formatting: Handles complex text structures, including syntax highlighting for code snippets and lists.
 - Temporal awareness functionalities: highlights important dates such as national holidays etc.

+# Roadmap

+I am currently looking forward to sanitizing and refactoring the code for making it easier to deploy.
+Note: this is a single person project, so it is what it is.

 # Demo

 ChatKeke is currently available online at [https://chatkeke.fi](https://chatkeke.fi) for all Finnish users (region restricted, available in Finland only).